 In the event that a driver is charged with reckless driving and as a result that driver is the sole proximate cause of the death of another and when their license is already revoked because of prior offenses, the severity of the charge increases to a Class Six felony.
 If found guilty, the convicted driver could face up to five years in prison and will have to cope with fines, probation, and a loss of driving privileges.

 The consequences of reckless driving can be severe, but they do not end there.
 The driver’s insurance rates could increase exponentially and may remain extremely high for an extended period of time.
 Drivers often need to complete driving courses to remove demerit points from their licenses and to convince their insurance companies to consider adjusting rates.

 While some reckless acts are overtly dangerous, sometimes even minor infractions on busy Arlington roads can have such devastating consequences as those resulting from a reckless driving conviction.

 A qualified Arlington reckless driving lawyer can study the conditions leading up to the traffic offense and the driver’s interaction with law enforcement to present an accurate representation of the facts to the presiding judge.
 If applicable, witnesses will be called to testify on your behalf, and our lawyers will ensure proper legal protocol is followed to make your rights a priority.

-With the help of Arlington reckless driving attorney Karin Riley Porter, you will have excellent representation by your side fighting for the best outcome.
+With the help of an Arlington reckless driving attorney, you will have excellent representation by your side fighting for the best outcome.
 She and her team of attorneys will be honest and forthcoming in the penalties you may encounter as well as the possible reduction of charges you may be able to attain.
 Call today for a free consultation so you can being exploring your options for a strong defense.